 Important Oral Health Exam: Congratulations You're PregnantIn addition to examining for oral disease, dentists may notice dental erosion in pregnant women, due to increased acid in the mouth following morning sickness.
 To neutralize this acid, pregnant women should rinse their mouth with a tablespoon of baking soda dissolved in a cup of water.
 The teeth should be brushed only after the mouth has been rinsed and the acid has been neutralized to prevent further damage to the enamel.

-The simple solution to preventing problems is to visit your dentist before you plan to become pregnant or if you believe you’re pregnant.
-The dentist will perform an exam, thoroughly check your teeth and gums, and have a hygienist clean your teeth.
 Pregnant women can also take healthy oral care steps at home and include brushing with fluoride toothpaste at least twice a day and after each meal when possible; flossing thoroughly each day; rinsing her mouth after morning sickness; and enjoying good nutrition (particularly plenty of Vitamin C and B12) that will help keep the oral cavity strong and healthy.
 Good daily care is vital in controlling plaque, which will also reduce gum irritation and decrease the likelihood of pregnancy tumors.

-If you are already pregnant, it’s not too late!
+If you are already pregnant, congratulations you’re pregnant – it’s not too late!
 You can visit the dentist during your second trimester.
 If you have any of the above conditions, it is safe to seek treatment while you are pregnant.
 In most cases, a dental cleaning will take care of the disease as well as alleviate the painful symptoms.
 Your dentist will also be able to gauge the effectiveness of your oral hygiene and give you helpful tips for at-home care.

 ABOUT THE AUTHOR